Lemon Popovers with Pecan Honey Butter

 - Preheat oven to 450°.
 In a large bowl, whisk eggs and milk until blended.
 Whisk in flour and salt until smooth (do not overbeat).
 Stir in 3 tablespoons pecans, lemon zest and juice.

-- Generously grease 6-cup popover pan with nonstick spray; fill cups half full with batter.
+- Generously grease a 6-cup popover pan with nonstick spray; fill cups half full with batter.
 Bake 15 minutes.
 Reduce oven setting to 350° (do not open oven door).
 Bake until deep golden brown, 10-15 minutes longer (do not underbake).

 - Meanwhile, combine butter, honey and remaining 2 tablespoons pecans.
 Immediately remove popovers from pan to a wire rack.
 Pierce side of each popover with a sharp knife to let steam escape.
-Serve immediately with honey pecan butter.
+Serve immediately with pecan honey butter.